The Agentic Future Is a Governance Problem as Much as a Technology Problem

 Why ISVs Should Pay Close Attention

 For software companies selling into enterprises, the most interesting part of Gemini Enterprise isn’t the productivity features.
-It’s the distribution model underneath them.
+It’s the distribution model.

 The Agent2Agent protocol is an open standard, Apache licensed, now stewarded by the Linux Foundation, with 50-plus enterprise partners including SAP, Salesforce, Workday, and PayPal.
 Build an agent once using Google’s Agent Development Kit, publish it to the AI Agent Finder marketplace, and it deploys into any customer’s Gemini Enterprise environment without per-customer integration work.
 No custom identity integration for each customer.
 No separate security review per deployment.
 The compliance infrastructure is already there.
 Your agent just needs to speak the protocol.